This might sound crazy… but I believe that everyone should start a blog.

 1. The teacher.
 The teacher who loves teaching should start a blog about teaching because it will make her a better teacher – even if no one reads it.
 She will organize her thoughts through a blog, and she will come up with new ideas for her craft.
 Blogging about teaching will help someone be a better teacher.

 2. The accountant.
 The accountant who loves accounting should start a blog about accounting, and write about how amazing accounting really is.
 Write about the misconceptions about accounting and why it isn’t difficult, dry, and boring like the stereotype.
-The accountant should write about the business side of accounting and how accounting has necessary for business in the economy.
+The accountant should write about the business side of accounting and how accounting is necessary for business in the economy.
 The accountant will benefit from this blog and grow in her accounting profession.

 3. The hobby-lover.
 The hobby-lover should write about the hobby that she loves.
 We all know the person who has a day job but wishes she was doing something else.
 Let’s say it’s a marketing employee at a big company.
 Instead of writing about marketing, she should write about what she really loves doing, let’s say fashion.
 Her fashion blog will give her space to focus on what she really likes and help her transition into a career more suitable for her.